zaclang/buildkite-monorepo-example/README.md

 * Single commit to deploy any number of services from a single repo

-* Services define their own build & deploy stages
+* Services define their own build & deploy steps

 * Single click to release all changed services

-* e2e suite runs after all deployments complete
+* e2e suite runs after staging deployments complete, and again after prod deployment

 ### Release flow: